carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

  **root** The root configuration.
 This is the top-most :program:`lit` configuration in the project.

- **is_early** Whether the test suite as a whole should be given a head start before other test suites run.

- **early_tests** An explicit set of '/' separated test paths that should be given a head start before other tests run.
-For example, the top five or so slowest tests.
-See also: `--time-tests`

  **pipefail** Normally a test using a shell pipe fails if any of the commands on the pipe fail.
 If this is not desired, setting this variable to false